Skip to main content

 This is a complex Step to use and right now only works in GitHub (though we are working on developing the feature for the Playground version).
 You must use a GitHub "secret" to store each value as the information is sensitive.
 To learn how to create and add a secret for a test, see the GitHub secrets section.

-are just examples of names.
+"USER_EMAIL" and "USER_PASSWORD" are just examples of names.
 You can use any names you want.

-Observe things about the pageβ
+Observe things about the page

 (Moving)

-Step will make sure the page's question id is right.
+The question id Step will make sure the page's question id is right.
 This Step can help humans keep track of what page the tests are on.
 It will also show up in the logs of the tests and can help you see where things went wrong.

-block of the screen you want to test.
+Copy the id value from the YAML question block of the screen you want to test.

 Then the question id should be "some yaml block id!"